-Program is a multi-level system of parenting and family support strategies for families with children from birth to age 12.
+Behavior Problems Decreased Triple P (Positive Parenting Program): The Triple P Parenting Program is a multi-level system of parenting and family support strategies for families with children from birth to age 12.
 Triple P is designed to prevent social, emotional, behavioral, and developmental problems in children by enhancing their parents' knowledge, skills, and confidence.
 In FY20/21 RUHS - BH continued to contract with one well-established provider to deliver the Level 4 parenting program for both parents of children 2-12 as well as parents of teens 12-17 in targeted communities in the West, Mid-County, and Desert regions of Riverside County.
 The service delivery method of Level 4 Triple P is a series of group parenting classes with active skills training focused on acquiring knowledge and skills.
 The program is structured to provide four initial group class sessions for parents to learn through observation, discussion, and feedback.
 Following the initial series of group sessions, parents receive three follow-up telephone sessions to provide additional consultation and support as parents put skills into practice.
 The group then reconvenes for the eighth and final session where graduation occurs.
 A total of 351 parents were served through the Triple P classes with a 78% completion rate.
 Parents who completed the Triple P program (for children ages 2-12) demonstrated positive impacts on their parenting and the parent-child relationship.
 Analysis of the Alabama Parenting Questionnaire (APQ) measure indicated that overall, by the end of the program, participants had shown increases in positive parenting practices, and decreases in the inconsistent discipline.
 Analysis of the DASS-21 showed that parents experienced a decrease in their depression, anxiety, and stress levels.
 Outcomes from the Eyeberg Child Behavior Inventory (ECBI) measures showed overall decreases in the frequency of children's disruptive behaviors.
-ECBI Intensity Scale scores decreased significantly from pre to post-measure.
-ECBI Problem Scale scores also decreased significantly indicating that parents reported fewer behaviors as problematic.
+ECBI Intensity Scale scores decreased significantly indicating that parents reported fewer behaviors as problematic.

-Triple P (Positive Parenting Program): The Triple P Parenting parent completion of Teen Triple P. Teen prosocial behaviors increased pre to post.
+Parents in the Triple P Teen program also demonstrated positive impacts.
+Outcomes of the Strengths and Difficulties Questionnaire (SDQ) indicated that teen total problems of emotional, conduct, hyperactivity, and peer problems decreased significantly upon parent completion of Teen Triple P. Teen prosocial behaviors increased pre to post.
 Analysis of the APQ measure indicated that overall, parents had a significant increase in involvement with their teen and positive parenting practices, as well as a significant decrease in poor monitoring practices.
 Analysis of the Conflict Behavior Questionnaire (CBQ) indicated a statistically significant decrease in parents' reports of a general conflict between parents and teens.